metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_v2_manifest.md

 Optional:

-- `auto_scaling` (Attributes) AutoScaling allows the volume size to be dynamically increased.When specified, the backup volume will start with an initial sizeas defined by 'spec.size', and increase as required. (see [below for nested schema](#nestedatt--spec--auto_scaling))
+- `auto_scaling` (Attributes) AutoScaling allows the volume size to be dynamically increased.
+When specified, the backup volume will start with an initial size as defined by 'spec.size', and increase as required. (see [below for nested schema](#nestedatt--spec--auto_scaling))
-- `backoff_limit` (Number) Number of times a backup job should try to execute.Once it hits the BackoffLimit it will not run until the next scheduled job.
+- `backoff_limit` (Number) Number of times a backup job should try to execute.
+Once it hits the BackoffLimit it will not run until the next scheduled job.
 - `backup_retention` (String) Number of hours to hold backups for, everything older will be deleted.
-More info:https://golang.org/pkg/time/#ParseDuration
+More info: https://golang.org/pkg/time/#ParseDuration
-- `data` (Attributes) Data allows control over what key-value/document data is included in thebackup.
+- `data` (Attributes) Data allows control over what key-value/document data is included in the backup.
 By default, all data is included.
-Modificationsto this field will only take effect on the next full backup. (see [below for nested schema](#nestedatt--spec--data))
+Modifications to this field will only take effect on the next full backup. (see [below for nested schema](#nestedatt--spec--data))
-- `default_recovery_method` (String) DefaultRecoveryMethod specifies how cbbackupmgr shouldrecover from broken backup/restore attempts.
+- `default_recovery_method` (String) DefaultRecoveryMethod specifies how cbbackupmgr should recover from broken backup/restore attempts.
-- `ephemeral_volume` (Boolean) EphemeralVolume sets backup to use an ephemeral volume insteadof a persistent volume.
-This is used when backing up to a remotecloud provider, where a persistent volume is not needed.
+- `ephemeral_volume` (Boolean) EphemeralVolume sets backup to use an ephemeral volume instead of a persistent volume.
+This is used when backing up to a remote cloud provider, where a persistent volume is not needed.
 - `failed_jobs_history_limit` (Number) Amount of failed jobs to keep.
-- `full` (Attributes) Full is the schedule on when to take full backups.Used in Full/Incremental and FullOnly backup strategies. (see [below for nested schema](#nestedatt--spec--full))
+- `full` (Attributes) Full is the schedule on when to take full backups.
+Used in Full/Incremental and FullOnly backup strategies. (see [below for nested schema](#nestedatt--spec--full))
-- `incremental` (Attributes) Incremental is the schedule on when to take incremental backups.Used in Full/Incremental backup strategies. (see [below for nested schema](#nestedatt--spec--incremental))
+- `incremental` (Attributes) Incremental is the schedule on when to take incremental backups.
+Used in Full/Incremental backup strategies. (see [below for nested schema](#nestedatt--spec--incremental))
 - `log_retention` (String) Number of hours to hold script logs for, everything older will be deleted.
-More info:https://golang.org/pkg/time/#ParseDuration
+More info: https://golang.org/pkg/time/#ParseDuration
 - `object_store` (Attributes) ObjectStore allows for backing up to a remote cloud storage. (see [below for nested schema](#nestedatt--spec--object_store))
-- `s3bucket` (String) DEPRECATED - by spec.objectStore.uriName of S3 bucket to backup to.
+- `s3bucket` (String) DEPRECATED - by spec.objectStore.uri Name of S3 bucket to backup to.
 If non-empty this overrides local backup.
-- `services` (Attributes) Services allows control over what services are included in the backup.By default, all service data and metadata are included apart from users.Modifications to this field will only take effect on the next full backup. (see [below for nested schema](#nestedatt--spec--services))
+- `services` (Attributes) Services allows control over what services are included in the backup.
+By default, all service data and metadata are included apart from users.
+Modifications to this field will only take effect on the next full backup. (see [below for nested schema](#nestedatt--spec--services))
-- `size` (String) Size allows the specification of a backup persistent volume, when usingvolume based backup.
-More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
+- `size` (String) Size allows the specification of a backup persistent volume, when using volume based backup.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes
 - `storage_class_name` (String) Name of StorageClass to use.
-- `strategy` (String) Strategy defines how to perform backups.  'full_only' will only perform fullbackups, and you must define a schedule in the 'spec.full' field.  'full_incremental'will perform periodic full backups, and incremental backups in between.
-You mustdefine full and incremental schedules in the 'spec.full' and 'spec.incremental' fieldsrespectively.
-Care should be taken to ensure full and incremental schedules do notoverlap, taking into account the backup time, as this will cause failures as the jobsattempt to mount the same backup volume.
-To cause a backup to occur immediately use 'immediate_incremental'or 'immediate_full' for incremental or full backups respectively.This field default to 'full_incremental'.Info: https://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-strategies.html
+- `strategy` (String) Strategy defines how to perform backups. 'full_only' will only perform full backups, and you must define a schedule in the 'spec.full' field. 'full_incremental' will perform periodic full backups, and incremental backups in between.
+You must define full and incremental schedules in the 'spec.full' and 'spec.incremental' fields respectively.
+Care should be taken to ensure full and incremental schedules do not overlap, taking into account the backup time, as this will cause failures as the jobs attempt to mount the same backup volume.
+To cause a backup to occur immediately use 'immediate_incremental' or 'immediate_full' for incremental or full backups respectively.
+This field default to 'full_incremental'.
+Info: https://docs.couchbase.com/server/current/backup-restore/cbbackupmgr-strategies.html
 - `successful_jobs_history_limit` (Number) Amount of successful jobs to keep.
 - `threads` (Number) How many threads to use during the backup.
 This field defaults to 1.
 - `ttl_seconds_after_finished` (Number) Amount of time to elapse before a completed job is deleted.

 <a id="nestedatt--spec--auto_scaling"></a>